Turbulence in rotating Bose-Einstein condensates: Introduction

 In this work we study turbulence in rotating BECs in the rotating frame of reference.
 We show that rotating quantum turbulence is fundamentally different from its classical counterpart.
-While it displays, as in the classical case, an inverse cascade of energy at large scales, at small scales it displays an anistotropic emission of waves and an energy scaling compatible with the ultraquantum turbulence regime.
+While it displays, as in the classical case at moderate rotation rates, an inverse cascade of energy at large scales, at small scales it displays an anistotropic emission of waves and an energy scaling compatible with the ultraquantum turbulence regime.